Creating sustainable, inspiring environments

 Northern Sustainability Teaching Lodges in Remote First Nation Communities

 This SSHRC-supported Mino Bimaadiziwin Partnership (2018-2023) builds networks and capacity with northern Indigenous communities to address housing and food crises in First Nation reserves.
-The project is led by Dr. Shirley Thompson (Natural Resources Institute), and involves dozens of interdisciplinary researchers, including Shawn Bailey, Lancelot Coar and Dr. Shawna Mallory-Hill in the Faculty of Architecture, as well as several Manitoba academic and industry partners, and multiple First Nation organizations, including Garden Hill First Nation, Wasagamack First Nation and the Island Lake Tribal Council (ILTC).
+The project is led by Dr. Shirley Thompson (Natural Resources Institute), and involves dozens of interdisciplinary researchers, including Shawn Bailey, Lancelot Coar and Dr. Shauna Mallory-Hill in the Faculty of Architecture, as well as several Manitoba academic and industry partners, and multiple First Nation organizations, including Garden Hill First Nation, Wasagamack First Nation and the Island Lake Tribal Council (ILTC).

 Learn more about Mino Bimaadiziwin.